We were excited to write a review of the Osprey Poco Plus child carrier because we have had one for so long and it’s so comfortable and versatile.

 Bonus Buying Tip: If you want a new one, by all means, pick it up.
 We’re certain you’ll love it and it’ll survive all that you put it through!
 After you’ve gone on all your adventures with it you’ll be able to resell it for a decent price because other people will want to use it too!

-That said, if you’re open to used equipment, keep your eyes open!
-These hold up well and someone has to be willing to sell their used one.
+That said, if you’re open to used equipment, keep your eyes open on discount and free sites!
+These hold up well and someone has to be willing to sell their slightly used one.

 Extra Note: After we purchased our Osprey Poco Plus we checked into Safety Notices.
 When buying used items for the kids, be aware there may be Safety Notices or Recalls.
 In this case ours wasn’t affected but you should check out this link in case you happen across one that is.